Quickstart with MITM proxy

 "message": "Ready to process; waiting for messages."}

-Please contact support@levo.ai if you notice health/connectivity related errors.
+Please contact support@levo.ai if you notice health- or connectivity-related errors.

-The Sensor picks up API traffic that is HTTP\1.x based.
-There has to be some consistent load on your API endpoints for them to be auto discovered and documented.
+The Sensor picks up API traffic that is HTTP/1.x based.
+You need consistent traffic on your API endpoints for them to be auto-discovered and documented.

 The Sensor acts as a reverse proxy for your API Server.
-You will need to point your API Client to the Sensor.
-The Sensor will proxy the traffic to your test API Server/Service.
+You need to point your API Client to the Sensor, which will proxy traffic to your test API Server/Service.

-If your API Server uses HTTP/s (TLS), the Sensor will use HTTP/s when proxying traffic to it.
-However your API Client will need to use HTTP when talking to the Sensor.
+If your API Server uses HTTPS (TLS), the Sensor will use HTTPS when proxying traffic to it.
+Your API Client must still use HTTP when talking to the Sensor.

-Please ensure you exercise your API endpoints several times using using your API Client.
-Use a load generator to generate consistent traffic, if necessary.
+Exercise your API endpoints several times using your API Client.
+Use a load generator to generate consistent traffic if needed.

 docker logs levoai-tagger 2>&1 | grep "Consuming the span"

-If API Traffic is correctly being processed, you will see a lot of log entries containing the term Consuming the span.
+If API traffic is being processed correctly, you will see log entries containing Consuming the span.

-The API Catalog in Levo.ai should be auto populated in a matter of minutes (after your API endpoints are being exercised consistently).
+The API Catalog in Levo.ai should be auto-populated within a few minutes after your API endpoints are exercised consistently.

 Execute the following in the directory where you downloaded the Docker Compose file: